java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 Method handles are a low level mechanism used for method lookup and invocation.
 It is often compared to reflection, because both the Reflection API and method handles provide means to invoke methods, constructors and access fields.

 What exactly is a method handle?
-It's a direct reference to a method, constructor, or field, which can be invoked.
+It's a directly invocable reference to an underlying method, constructor, or field.
 The Method Handle API allows manipulations on top of simple pointer to the method, that allow us to insert or reorder the arguments, or transform the return values, for example.